Pre-Production Overview

 Communicate with all Departments

 Communication is paramount to any production, especially during the pre-production period.
-Make sure all department heads are meeting with the director/producer on a regular basis.
+Make sure all department heads are meeting with the director/producer regularly.

 Have a Safety Meeting with Production Services

-If you have any doubt or concerns, set up a meeting with the Head of Production Services.
+If you have any doubts or concerns, set up a meeting with the Head of Production Services.
 It is always better to be safe than sorry.
 Film production is one of the most dangerous professions that exist.
-Production Services is always available to assist, offer advice and find solutions.
+Production Services is always available to assist, offer advice, and find solutions.

 Tech Scout